Friday, March 9, 2018, 3:00 pm - 7:30 pm

 - You can give your donation directly to Stan Busby of Climbers With Christ.

-- You can mail a check made payable to Stan Busby, Climbers With Christ, 212 Danforth Rd, Usk, WA 99180.
+- You can mail a check made payable to Stan Busby, Climbers With Christ, 1121 Westside Calispell Rd, Usk, WA 99180.

 Climbers With Christ is dedicated to sharing the Good-News of a rock solid ANCHOR in Jesus Christ in the local high and low alpine.

 Visitors to Washington state parks are required to display the Discover Pass on their vehicles.
-Exemption: If you have a current seasonal Sno-Park permit, you will not need to purchase a Discover Pass to use Mt.
-Spokane's Sno-Park between November 1 and March 31 for winter recreation activities.
-If using a daily Sno-Park permit, you also will need a one-day or annual Discover Pass when visiting Mount Spokane state park.
+Exemption: If you have a current seasonal Sno-Park permit, you will not need to purchase a Discover Pass to use a designated Sno-Park between Dec.
+1 and March 31 for winter recreation activities.
+Please note: If using a daily Sno-Park permit, you also will need a one-day or annual Discover Pass when visiting Mount Spokane state parks.

 If you want help finding people to carpool with who already have a parking pass(es) or share the cost of gas and a pass(es), please let us know when you register.